Human-Inspired Framework to Accelerate Reinforcement Learning: Introduction

 \section{Introduction}

 Intelligent and data-driven decision-making is becoming an increasingly important part of data science.
 The subfield of AI concerned with how intelligent agents learn to make optimal decisions in an unknown environment from data and experience is RL.
-The area has flourished recently by building on advancements in deep learning that have given RL agents superb generalization abilities~\cite{mnih2015}.
-Deep-RL has had a huge impact in multiple areas where it has solved challenging problems, e.g., in game playing \cite{silver2017}, financial markets \cite{meng2019}, robotic control \cite{ kober2013}, optimal control \cite{126844}, and autonomous driving \cite{shalev2016}.
+The area has flourished recently by building on advancements in deep learning that have given RL agents superb generalization abilities~\citep{mnih2015}.
+Deep RL has had a huge impact in multiple areas where it has solved challenging problems, e.g., in game playing \citep{silver2017}, financial markets \citep{meng2019}, robotic control \citep{ kober2013}, optimal control \citep{126844}, healthcare \citep{CORONATO2020101964, 10.1145/3477600}, autonomous driving \citep{shalev2016}, and recommendation systems~\citep{rec1}.

-A central challenge hindering RL from achieving its full potential in many application areas is that RL approaches generally need a lot of samples to learn good decision policies~\cite{10.1007/BF00992698, yu2018towards, sung2017learning}.
-This translates to costly and time-consuming interactions with the environment, particularly in real-world scenarios like cyber-physical systems, medical applications, and robotics~\cite{NEURIPS2020_8df6a659, NEURIPS2020_448d5eda}.
+A central challenge hindering RL from achieving its full potential in many application areas is that RL approaches generally need a lot of samples to learn good decision policies~\citep{yu2018towards, sung2017learning, beikmohammadi2024accelerating}.
+This translates to costly and time-consuming interactions with the environment, particularly in real-world scenarios like cyber-physical systems, medical applications, and robotics~\citep{NEURIPS2020_8df6a659, NEURIPS2020_448d5eda}.
 The quest to enhance exploration and learning efficiency remains a key challenge in RL.

 Most existing RL algorithms start the learning process from scratch.
 In particular, the agent starts exploring each environment without using any prior knowledge (there are notable exceptions; see Section \ref{section2}).
-This is fundamentally different from how humans explore and learn in new environments~\cite{GOTTLIEB2013585}.
+This is fundamentally different from how humans explore and learn in new environments~\citep{GOTTLIEB2013585}.
 When tackling complex tasks, humans adopt a step-by-step approach.
 They break down the overarching goal into manageable short-term objectives that align with the main goal.
 To illustrate, consider a math teacher guiding a student.
 The teacher starts with basic addition, then moves to multiplication, and eventually introduces exponents.
 This incremental approach enhances comprehension.
 Similarly, RL agents facing tough challenges might benefit from mastering simpler, related tasks before tackling the primary objective, mirroring human learning principles.